FoodyFood/supervillain-hub/README.md

 [![supervillain](https://github.com/FoodyFood/supervillain-hub/actions/workflows/supervillain.yaml/badge.svg)](https://github.com/FoodyFood/supervillain-hub/actions/workflows/supervillain.yaml)

+## Dev Goals

+Build a frontend in react/nextjs/html \
+Build a backend in javascript and run it in node.js z Store users info in MongoDB \
+Use KeyCloak for user management/signup \
+Store images and uploads in S3 \
+Let the feature creep roll..

 ## Continuous Deployment

 I'll try get FluxCD working for it at some point to save me restarting the pod each time a new image builds.